 The flow rate of the Aerogen Solo is > 0.2ml/min with an average of 0.38ml/min.
-Thus, a standard 3ml dose takes 7 minutes, 53 seconds to deliver.13
+For a standard 3ml dose this would therefore take 7 minute 53 seconds13.

-Medication left at the end of the treatment is minimal: < 0.1mL.13
+Medication left in the nebuliser at the end of the treatment is minimal: < 0.1mL13.

 The medication cup can hold up to 6mL of medication.

-Can Aerogen Solo be used with a mouthpiece and an aerosol mask?
+Yes, the Aerogen Solo can be connected to the Aerogen Ultra and used with a mouthpiece or aerosol mask.

 The Aerogen Solo is virtually silent.
 The noise level is less than 35dB measured at 0.3m distance.

-Aerogen Solo is a single-patient-use device and can be used for up to 28 days inline on a ventilator circuit, based on a typical usage of 4 intermittent treatments per day.
-For continuous use, Aerogen Solo is qualified for a maximum of 7 days.
+The Aerogen Solo is a single patient use device and can be used for up to 28 days inline on a ventilator circuit based on a typical usage of 4 intermittent treatments per day.
+For continuous use, the Aerogen Solo is qualified for a maximum of 7 days.
 Nebulising a few drops of normal saline can remove any drug residue between doses (which can occur occasionally with viscous drugs).
-Aerogen Solo should not be removed from the patient circuit for cleaning.
+The Aerogen Solo should not be removed from the patient circuit for cleaning.

-In order to remove any residue of viscous drugs, simply nebulise a few drops of normal saline.
+In order to remove any residue of viscous drugs, you can nebulise a few drops of normal saline.

-Aerogen Solo can nebulise physician-prescribed medications for inhalation which are approved for use with a general purpose nebuliser.
-For more information on specific drugs and dosages please contact our Clinical Team: email@example.com (US)/ firstname.lastname@example.org (Rest of World).
+The Aerogen Solo can nebulise physician-prescribed medications for inhalation which are approved for use with a general purpose nebuliser.
+For more information on specific drugs and dosages please contact our Clinical team: firstname.lastname@example.org (US)/ email@example.com (Rest of world).

 You don’t need a different Aerogen Solo to nebulise different drugs, but when nebulising viscous drugs you may need to add a few drops of saline to clear the mesh before nebulising the next drug.
 Always refer to the drug manufacturer’s guidelines before combining drugs for nebulisation.

-Aerogen Solo is a single-patient-use device and can be used for 28 days based on a typical usage of 4 intermittent treatments per day.
-If used in continuous mode, Aerogen Solo is qualified for a maximum of 7 days.
+The Aerogen Solo is a single patient use device and can be used for 28 days based on a typical usage of 4 intermittent treatments per day.
+For continuous use, the Aerogen Solo is qualified for a maximum of 7 days.

-Aerogen Solo provides 10-15% lung deposition compared to a standard jet nebuliser (3%) during mechanical ventilation.14, 15 Nearly four times more is delivered with Aerogen during NIV.16 In tests using Aerogen Ultra, spontaneously breathing subjects received 6X greater lung deposition compared to patients using a jet nebuliser.17
+The Aerogen Solo provides 10-15% lung deposition compared to standard jet nebuliser (3%) during mechanical ventilation15, 16.
+Nearly four times more is delivered with Aerogen during NIV17.
+Also, using the Aerogen Ultra, spontaneously breathing subjects showed six times greater deposition compared to jet nebulisers18.

-Please refer to the troubleshooting guide in our Directions for Use.
+Please refer to the trouble shooting guide in the directions for use.

 This can happen on rare occasions.
-If Aerogen Solo is positioned near the wye, moving it back to the humidifier will result in less aerosol reaching the expiratory filter (which may resolve the problem) and more drug being delivered to the patient.
+If the Aerogen Solo is positioned near the wye then moving it back to the humidifier will result in less aerosol reaching the expiratory filter (which may resolve the problem) and more drug being delivered to the patient.
 Occluded filters should be replaced with a new filter and changed according to manufacturer recommendations and as needed.

-Aerogen Solo can be used at home with an Aerogen USB controller for patients who require any type of ventilator support.
-For spontaneous breathing patients, the InnoSpire Go, available from Philips, utilises the same Aerogen vibrating mesh technology.
+The Aerogen Solo can be used at home for patients requiring any type of ventilator support using the Aerogen USB controller.
+For spontaneous breathing patients, the InnoSpire Go is available from Philips and utilises the same Aerogen vibrating mesh technology.

-Placement of Aerogen Solo during non-invasive ventilation (BiPAP/CPAP) is improved when the nebuliser is placed between the fixed leak in the circuit and the patient.
+Placement of the Aerogen Solo during non-invasive ventilation (BIPAP/CPAP) is improved when the nebuliser is placed between the fixed leak in the circuit and the patient.
 A bench study by Abdelrahim et al. (2010) demonstrated that aerosol delivery is higher between the leak and the mask.
-The Aerogen device delivered twice as much aerosol compared to a standard jet nebuliser.18
+The Aerogen device delivered twice as much aerosol as compared to a standard jet nebuliser 18.

-When using non-invasive ventilation with a critical care ventilator (dual limb) you can position the nebuliser on the dry side of the humidifier, at the wye- piece, or at the mask.
-Velasco et al. (2018) reported in a paediatric model that the aerosol dose was significantly higher if Aerogen Solo was placed at the wye or mask, however acceptable levels were also noted at the dry side of the humidifier.19
+When using non-invasive ventilation with a critical care ventilator (dual limb) you can position the nebuliser on the dry side of the humidifier, at the wye- piece or at the mask.
+Velasco et al. (2018) reported in a pediatric model that the aerosol dose was significantly higher if the Aerogen Solo was placed at the wye or mask however acceptable levels were still noted at the dry side of the humidifier19.